sav-che/TL-2/Authors/Baagøe, Johannes Schønberg {std. Baagøe}.md

-> [!cite] BHL link: this entry starts at [page 221](https://www.biodiversitylibrary.org/item/103858#page/233/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 221](https://www.biodiversitylibrary.org/page/33264948) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Baagøe, Johannes Schønberg (1838-1905), Danish pharmacist and botanist, student in the Kristianshavns pharmacy 1855-1859, id. at Rønne 1859-1862, cand. pharm.
 1862, with the Silkeborg pharmacy 1865-1876, id.
-Naestved 1870-1890, from 1890 active as a mineral water distributor also in Naestved, specialist on Potamogeton. (*Baagøe*).
+Naestved 1870-1890, from 1890 active as a mineral water distributor also in Naestved, specialist on Potamogeton.
+**Abbreviated name**: *Baagøe*

 #### Herbarium and types